-“We are excited to welcome Moira to the WW+E family,” said WW+E founding partner Beth Wilkinson.
+“We are excited to welcome Moira to the Wilkinson Walsh family,” said Wilkinson Walsh founding partner Beth Wilkinson.
 “Moira’s experience as a trial lawyer and her experience with both criminal and civil trials is exactly what we are looking for as we continue to grow the firm.
 We are all confident that Moira will help us achieve the best possible outcomes for our clients and provide leadership for our younger associates.”

 During her tenure as an AUSA, Moira personally handled a wide variety of criminal investigations and prosecutions, including racketeering, money laundering, wire fraud, tax fraud, public corruption, violent crime, and sex trafficking.
 Moira also successfully handled several appeals before the Second Circuit.